Get

 Although there are differences between the sexes, neither is “better” than the other.
 What’s more important is determining which sex would be the perfect fit for your lifestyle.

 Depending on the circumstance, a certain sex of Malinois may be a better option for you, but there are also no certainties when it comes to predicting behavior, size, or temperament based on sex alone.
-For instance, female Belgian Malinois are often said to be quieter and easier to handle, while males are more outgoing and assertive, but this isn’t always going to be the case.
+For instance, female Belgian Malinois are often said to be quieter and easier to handle, while a male Belgian Malinois is more outgoing and assertive, but this isn’t always going to be the case.
 Read on to learn more!

 Visual Differences